turbot/steampipe-plugin-aws/docs/tables/aws_resource_policy_analysis.md

 The table will sort statement IDs into three different categories, public for statements that grant public access, shared and private for shared and private access respectively.

+The table will also give the access level of Functions at each access level.
+This is can be either none or all of the following values:

+- Tagging
+- Write
+- Read
+- List
+- Permissions management

 ## Limitations

 The table evaulates a subset of conditions at present: